rikiya-ohashi/ooservo/README.md

 It delivers multi-turn positioning (±5.96 million rotations) with ±1° angular accuracy and real-time position feedback, all while providing an interface compatible with the standard Arduino Servo library.

-The internal firmware is completely open to customization — you can easily reflash or update the servo's program using just a single Arduino board.
+The internal firmware is completely open to customization — you can easily update the servo's program using just a single Arduino board.

 > **⚠ Important Compatibility Note:**
 > This library uses a dedicated serial protocol.
 It is **not** a PWM-based servo library and is **incompatible** with standard PWM servos.
 This incompatibility goes both ways — the standard Servo.h library cannot control TekuteruServo either.